per1234/esparto/test.md

 *	SONOFF Basic
 *	SONOFF S20
 *	SONOFF SV
-Iâ€™m very interested to hear of anybody getting it running on any other platform e.g. NodeMCU 1.0 will probably work, as will (I expect) other SONOFFs
+I’m very interested to hear of anybody getting it running on any other platform e.g. NodeMCU 1.0 will probably work, as will (I expect) other SONOFFs

 # The techniccal stuff - how to use it
 ## YOU NEED TO READ THIS FIRST